MicrosoftDocs/winrt-api/windows.ui.webui/webuicamerasettingsactivatedeventargs_kind.md

 ## -remarks
 If [Kind](webuicamerasettingsactivatedeventargs_kind.md) is **CameraSettings**, the app should open using a flyout.
 If [Kind](webuicamerasettingsactivatedeventargs_kind.md) is **Launched**, it should open full-screen.

 Do not declare device capabilities for webcam or location.
-Those capabilities will cause a prompt for permissions to appear, which will obstruct the UI in your Windows Store app.
+Those capabilities will cause a prompt for permissions to appear, which will obstruct the UI in your UWP app.

 ## -examples